Traveling to Thailand during Covid-19: What you need to know before you go

 The basics

-Thailand has recorded just 60 deaths and over 6,000 cases of Covid-19.
-The country remains off limits for all but returning nationals, permanent residents, and tourists from a select number of low risk countries.
+Thailand has recorded 76 deaths and over 15,000 cases of Covid-19 as of January 29.
+For the most part, the country remains off limits for all but returning nationals and permanent residents, though foreign tourists can apply for a Special Tourist Visa (STV).

+All international arrivals are subject to a 14-day quarantine at a state-approved facility.

 What's on offer